Ddronkit/TaskManager/README.md

 # UrTaskManager
-To try running the application, download the UrTaskManager.rar file and get started!!
+To try running the application, download the UrTaskManager.zip file and get started!!